 The film documents Mr. Nye’s recent exploits on his quest to convince the world of the reality of evolution and human-caused climate change.
 Featured prominently in the film are the Creation Museum and the famous debate that took place at the museum between Mr. Nye and AiG CEO/President Ken Ham in February of 2014, as well as Mr. Nye’s more-recent visit to the museum’s sister attraction, the Ark Encounter (2016), which included a personal tour of all three decks with Mr. Ham (you can watch the full, unedited video of their “tour-turned-debate”).

 In both evolution/creation segments, Bill Nye and the other interviewees mince no words in describing what they think about creationists and their beliefs.
 The Creation Museum is called “Ken Ham’s anti-evolution institution,” a “temple of ignorance,” a “temple of lies,” and “irresponsible.”
 At one part of the film, Bill Nye, on a hill overlooking the Ark Encounter, points to the life-size recreation of Noah’s Ark and tells viewers, “This is anti-science.”
 Later, during his Ark Encounter tour with Ken Ham, Mr. Nye describes Answers in Genesis’ scientists as “incompetent.”
 Perhaps that comment says something about the professors at the secular universities who granted these “incompetent” scientists their PhDs.
-This is also a strange claim coming from someone who has a BS in engineering and is not a scientist, yet somehow feels qualified to condemn creationists as incompetent who work in fields related to the question of origins (biology, genetics, geology, and astronomy) and hold PhD degrees.
+This is also a strange claim coming from someone with a BS in engineering who is not a scientist yet somehow feels qualified to condemn creationists as incompetent though they hold PhD degrees and work in fields related to the question of origins (biology, genetics, geology, and astronomy).

 As Ken Ham pointed out repeatedly during his first debate with Bill Nye, being a creationist does not prevent someone from being a good scientist.
 He gave numerous examples of modern-day creation scientists who have contributed (or are currently contributing) to mainstream scientific research, such as the inventor of the MRI scanner, Dr. Raymond Damadian.
 In reality, believing in creation or evolution has nothing to do with a researcher’s ability to practice sound experimental science in the present.
 Where creationists and evolutionists differ is not in an understanding of natural laws and processes as they exist in the present, but in how one should interpret the past, either from a naturalistic (nature-only, antibiblical) starting point, or a supernatural (scriptural) starting point.
 From Bill Nye’s perspective, “competent scientists” only include those who accept a naturalistic (atheistic) explanation of origins.
 This is not an issue of scientific competence: it is a worldview conflict.
 Nye’s atheistic worldview is masquerading as “science.”